runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 Mostly used for transporting important people and food (esp. during emergencies).
 Damages sympathetic properties of raw materials, so cannot be used for transport of materials used in magical workings.
 Drains stored magical energy.
-Both these evects are only partial, but magnitude is proportional to distance and number of trips.
+Both these effects are only partial, but magnitude is proportional to distance and number of trips.
 Does not significanly harm worked goods or enchanted items.
 Long distance also requires a significant amount of magical power, so used sparingly.